Updated: Nov 21

 A day in the life of a project manager is not an easy one.
-In addition of keeping up with the progress of your project, you cannot lose sight of your project’s finances.
-The great thing is that you do not need an MBA in Finance to maintain your budget but due diligence.
-In the past, I leveraged the below project management tactics to stay on top of my budget and hope you will find them helpful.
+In addition to keeping up with the progress of the project, the PM cannot lose sight of the project’s finances.
+The great thing is that the project manager doesn't need an MBA in Finance to manage the project budget.
+This article discusses the top tactics to stay on top of the project budget.

-Toward the end of the current fiscal month, I reached out to my internal full-time project resources to ensure that they will work the budgeted hours for the following fiscal month.
-For example, if I had a resource scheduled to work 70 hours in fiscal August, I made sure to confirm there will be no change to this allocation before my budget plan was submitted at the end of fiscal July.
+Throughout the current fiscal month, the project manager needs to work with the internal full-time project resources to ensure that they will work the budgeted hours for the following fiscal month.
+For example, if a software development resource is scheduled to work 70 hours in fiscal August, there needs to be a confirmation there will be no change to this allocation before the project manager submits the Budget Plan at the end of fiscal July.

-I also stayed on top of my teammates when they planned to take vacation.
-Again, I did this during the previous fiscal month to ensure there would be no surprises after I developed my budget.
-I found this a critical step especially if the resource took 7 or more days off.
-If this was the case, I altered the budget plan to reflect the reduction in hours.
-These actions were important for me because if this is was not taken care of my project showed a variance between the actuals and project budget.
-Organizations that I worked at generally considered a budget variance of +/- 10% a non-compliance and I found myself in front of senior management explaining the variance.
+The project manager needs to also stay on top of resources when they plan to take vacations.
+Again, this was done during the previous fiscal month to ensure there would be no surprises after the estimates are confirmed for the next fiscal month.
+This is especially true if the resource is planning to take multiple days off consecutively.
+If this is the case, the budget plan needs to reflect the associated reduction in hours.
+If these actions are not taken, the project budget will show a variance between the actuals and estimations.
+Depending on the organization that you work at, a budget variance of +/- 10% may be excessive and you may find yourself in front of senior management explaining the variance.

 The PMO governance processes surrounding internal resource management may vary from organization to organization.
-However, the general idea of making sure you are properly budgeted for eventual spend remains the same.
-Establish good relationships with your project resources as well as their resource managers to communicate with them frequently about their hourly allocations.
-This will help you to keep your project finances on track.
+However, the general idea of making sure the project is properly budgeted for eventual spending remains the same.
+This will help project managers to keep their project finances on track.